Chiropractors, pediatricians and orthopedic surgeons alike agree that backpacks are a problem for a child’s spine.

 How Heavy Is Too Heavy?

-While health care professionals do not agree on the exact weight, the consensus is that a child burdened with more that 10 percent of his or her body weight risks back and neck pain; and the majority of health care professionals agree that a child carrying more that 15 percent or more of his or her body weight can suffer from severe back, neck and shoulder pain, headaches and other spinal discomfort; not to mention aggravate preexisting spinal conditions such as scoliosis.
+While health care professionals do not agree on the exact weight, the consensus is that a child burdened with more than 10 percent of his or her body weight risks back and neck pain; and the majority of health care professionals agree that a child carrying more than 15 percent or more of his or her body weight can suffer from severe back, neck and shoulder pain, headaches and another spinal discomfort; not to mention aggravate preexisting spinal conditions such as scoliosis.

-Do you know that your 60-pound child should be limited to carrying no more that 9 pounds; the 80 pound child, 12 pounds; and the 100 pound pre-adolescent, no more that 15 pounds?
+Do you know that your 60-pound child should be limited to carrying no more than 9 pounds; the 80-pound child, 12 pounds; and the 100-pound pre-adolescent, no more than 15 pounds?